markdessain/bridge/academy/emails/2017-11-21-winter-bash_reminder.md

 #### End of year bridge bash - Saturday 9th December from 6pm at the Young Chelsea Bridge Club

-I will be hosting an end of year bridge bash along with Ned Paul, Victor Lesk and Kit Jackson on Saturday 9th December and you are all welcome to attend.
-More details can be found [here](https://www.brianbridge.net/party2017/).
+I just wanted to let you all know that I will be hosting an end of year bridge bash along with Ned Paul, Victor Lesk and Kit Jackson on Saturday 9th December.
+You are all invited and will be welcome to attend, more details can be found [here](https://www.brianbridge.net/party2017/).

-If you wish to attend please let either of us know and you can pay online [here](https://www.brianbridge.net/cgi-bin/party2017/paymentform.cgi).
+If you're interested or want to hear more please let me know.

 #### Details